spalaka/AirlineDemo/README.md

 Technical Configurtion:
 Open SolaceUtility (under src/main/java) java file and provide the required connection details.
-Note: This whole demo runs event mesh, so please ensure there is a three node mesh available to provide all the details.
+Note: This whole demo runs on event mesh, so please ensure there is a three node mesh available to provide all the details.

 Data Files: